So, we’re still bumbling along Waterfall Way at this stage – ultimately headed for Bendemeer.

 It turned out to be another chilly night for us, what with the mountains and all, but our spirits were not dampened and the sunset was particularly magical.

 The following morning I went to wash up using the outside kitchen area and came across a homemade campfire.
 This sight stirred up sudden nostalgia for days spent in the South of France, or indeed the time I spent working at a summer camp in America; times of simple pleasure.

-With these fond memories in mind, I can safely say in that moment I was content.
+With these fond memories in mind, I can safely say at that moment I was content.
 Completely and utterly content.
-Yes I was washing up (never ideal), but everything from the way the sunlight bounced off of the fluffy llama’s back, to the peaceful sounds of the river nearby – everything was perfect in that moment.
+Yes, I was washing up (never ideal), but everything from the way the sunlight bounced off of the fluffy llama’s back, to the peaceful sounds of the river nearby – everything was perfect in that moment.